GeorgeSittas/Snake/README.md

 ### Screen configuration
-Two adjacent characters that are located on different lines might be more distant apart than when they are on the same line<br/>, depending on your terminal window configuration.
-In that case, the snake will seem to move faster when moving vertically.
-If that bothers<br/> you, try adjusting the line spacing of your terminal window and select whichever one works best for you.
+Two adjacent characters that are located on different lines might be more distant apart than when they are on the same line,<br/>depending on your terminal window configuration.
+In that case, the snake will seem to move faster when moving vertically<br/>.
+If that bothers you, try adjusting the line spacing of your terminal window and select whichever one works best for you.